-Madagascar’s 150,000-plus unique wildlife species are a major draw for visitors, with tourism set to continue increasing its contribution to the country’s GDP
+The 150,000-plus unique wildlife species in Madagascar are a major draw for visitors, with tourism set to continue increasing its contribution to the country’s GDP.

 Madagascar is the fourth largest island on the planet and among the most unique places in the world regarding its habitation of people and wildlife.
 Situated around 400 kilometres to the east of the African continent, the country’s population is primarily related to Indonesian peoples, 4,800 kilometres away, rather than their closest neighbours.